geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 <img width="300" src="/img/user-guide/garden-index.png"/>

-Use the pulldown menu to quickly access a specific Garden rather than scrolling.
-The Show/Hide Sections allows you to see only certain sections of each Garden.
+Use the Garden pulldown menu to quickly access a specific Garden rather than scrolling.
+The Sort By pulldown menu allows you to sort the list of gardens by various criteria, including name, number of Crops, number of Gardeners, and so forth.